shkhuz/shkhuz.github.io/diary/index.md

     4 Cylinder Engine
 </video>

 Nice!
 It would be better if the schematic also included parts of the engine head (camshaft, valves, etc).
 Nonetheless, I had fun making it; maybe I'll measure out and model the head parts myself.
+[Here](4CylinderEngine.zip) are my CAD files for reference.

 ## 02.11.25